 A defect is part of a vehicle that cannot be reasonably relied upon or is not performing its intended function.
 Defects in tyres, batteries, lights, radiator hoses, airbags and sound/music systems are not covered by the statutory warranty (reg 47 Motor Dealers Regulation).
 The government can regulate to extend the list of items not covered by the warranty at any time.
 The warranty does not cover damage to the car that occurred after the sale by the purchaser, or paintwork and upholstery problems that the purchaser should have been able to see when they bought the car.

-The buyer should establish whether the dealer is prepared to repair the vehicle under warranty before they return the car for repairs.
 The dealer is required to give written advice as to their acceptance or rejection of the claim.
 Not responding to the claim is similar to saying that they accept the claim for warranty repairs.

-The dealer has five days to advise if the defect is covered by the warranty.
+The dealer has five business days to advise if the defect is covered by the warranty.
 If the dealer accepts that the defect is covered, the dealer has 14 days to repair.